 Prize Money: $1,416,887

 What Does WoW eSports Signify and Does It Have a Future?

 There is no easy answer to this one.
 WoW, as a cultural phenomenon, has a story that goes well beyond how we understand video games as a whole.
 The MMORPG has created what can rightfully be called the largest ‘networking effect’ the video games world has known.
 In networks, people want to join because of the sheer scale of the product, to name World of Warcraft, and the likelihood that their friends may be playing.

-Despite a declining popularity, the game has done well in Newzoo’s, a marketing research firm, analysis of the most-watched eSports titles in September 2017.
+Despite a declining popularity, the game has done well in Newzoo’s, a marketing research firm, analysis of the most-watched eSports titles in February of 2020.